 A general liability policy covers third-party liability claims, such as property damage caused by a backhoe.
 Bundle it with commercial property insurance in a business owner’s policy (BOP).

-It's easy to get excavation business insurance if you have your company information on hand.
+It's easy to get excavation and grading business insurance if you have your company information on hand.
 Our application will ask for basic facts about your company, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

 Insureon's licensed agents work with top-rated U.S. insurers to find the most affordable coverage that fits your excavation and grading business, whether you're a contractor, subcontractor, or employer.